Gorham requests to have his views presented to the President

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-I have seen the Bill last reported by the Comt. for the revenue collection — The Collectors Office will probably be considered the first in rank — But I view the Naval Office as the most eligible, it is certainly much less troublesome — and the ¾ or 7/8 p Cent commission does not appear to me equal to the charge of keeping other Peoples money and the accounts consequent on it —
+I have Seen the Bill last reported by the Comte for the revenue collection — The Collector Office will probably be considered the first in rank — But I view the Naval Office as the most eligible it is certainly much less troublesome — and the ¾ or ⅞ pr Cent commision does not appear to me equal to the charge of keeping other Peoples money and the accounts consequent on it —

-for New York tomorrow morning — but some engagements for public Securities and other business have unavoidably prevent it untile Monday morning, so that I shall not be at New York untill Thursday the 16 th — Now my Friend I have one request to make you, which is to wait on the President & to explain to him what you know of my views & wishes — on this subject and if you please to state to him my Standing and character among the People of this State — as I am told the President intends pretty generally to nominate the State Officers, when no objections has been made to their conduct — this may
+I should have Set off for New York tomorrow morning — but some engagements for public Securities and other business are unavoidably prevent it untile Monday morning, so that I shall not be at New york untile Thursday the 16th — Now my Friend I have one request to make you, which is to wait on the President & to explain to him what you know of my views & wishes — on this subject and if you please to state to him my Standing and character among the People of this State — I am told the President intends pretty generally to nominate the State Officers where no objections has been made to their conduct — this may

 Type